Social Media Trend Analysis: How to Evaluate and Act on Trends

 • Where shares are happening (Stories, DMs, external shares)

-High share rates often correlate with nailing trends.
-Cherry on top: If people are still sharing your trend post days/weeks after you published it, you've created something that transcends the immediate trend cycle.
+High share rates often correlate with nailing a trend.
+If people are still sharing your trend post days or weeks after you published it, you've created something that transcends the immediate trend cycle — which is a much stronger signal than a short spike.

 • Click-through rate to your website or landing pages